-This itinerary takes you from Tokyo through Matsumoto, Nagoya, Kyoto, Osaka, Himeji to Hiroshima and all the way back to Tokyo.
+This itinerary for two weeks in Japan takes you from Tokyo through Matsumoto, Nagoya, Kyoto, Osaka, Himeji to Hiroshima and all the way back to Tokyo.

-JR Pass was used starting from the airport on day 1 until the day we arrived back in Tokyo.
-At the end, we’ve spent extra 2 days in Tokyo and had to purchase additional tickets to travel around Tokyo and to get us to the airport – if you skip Tokyo or spend less time in one of other cities we’ve visited and included in this itinerary, you can easily manage to avoid extra cost and make it to the airport before your JR Pass expires.
+We used the JR Pass starting from the airport on day 1 until the day we arrived back in Tokyo.
+At the end, we’ve spent extra 2 days in Tokyo and had to purchase additional tickets to travel around Tokyo and to get us to the airport – if you skip Tokyo or spend less time in one of the other cities we’ve visited and included in this itinerary, you can easily manage to avoid extra cost and make it to the airport before your JR Pass expires.

-Day 1: NRT – Tokyo Station – Nagano – Matsumoto
+Day 1: Narita Airport – Tokyo Station – Nagano – Matsumoto

 After all the formalities were done we were ready to start the journey.
 From Narita airport, we caught the N’EX train to Tokyo Station.
 It takes about 50 minutes and is a very convenient way to get to Tokyo.